duneanalytics/docs/docs/reference/tables/spells/index.md

 Projects can assemble their data into one neat table that has all the data they need in one place.
 To do this, you can construct views or tables in our spells.

-The main advantage here over just constructing a view is that you are able to deal with bigger amounts of data in our spells since we can run them automatically in the background every few hours.
+The main advantage here over just constructing a view is that you are able to deal with bigger amounts of data in our Spells since we can run them automatically in the background every few hours.

 ## Contributing to Spellbook